-'Serious Behavioural Incidents' can also be when an incident has taken place before it was possible for a Warning to be issued (ie: escalated rapidly).
+We define a 'Serious Behavioural Incident' as being an occasion when staff members have need to move 'Beyond Shine Bright' immediately due to the severity of the incident.
+This is when an incident has taken place before it was possible for Step 1 or further Steps on 'Shine Bright' could be issued (ie: escalated rapidly).
 Examples of these include:

 - Fighting

-- > Attempting to leave classrooms/school grounds without permission (Absconding)
+- Attempting to leave classrooms/school grounds without permission (Absconding)

 - Persistently Defiant Behaviour

 - Abusive Language

 - Threatening Behaviour